1. Why do I need approval to alter the exterior of my house and property?

 18. How can I find out if my application has been approved by the Resident Architecture Committee (RAC)?

 The best way to find out the status of your exterior alteration or In-Home Business application is to attend the Resident Architecture Committee (RAC) meeting on the night your application is reviewed.
 The committee will be able to ask any questions they may have about your application, thus helping to ensure a more expedient decision.
 By attending the meeting you will know right away what the RAC has recommended to the Architecture Committee Chair.
 If you are not able to attend the meeting, you may call or email the covenant advisor any time after the meeting and the covenant advisor can let you know the status of your application.
-If you wish to wait to hear of the decision, a letter will be mailed out to you, along with a copy of your application, usually within one week of the RAC meeting.
+If you wish to wait to hear of the decision, a letter will be mailed to you along with a copy of your application, usually within one week of the RAC meeting.
 The RAC will recommend to approve, approve with provisions, disapprove, or table.
 A tabled application is one that did not have enough information in it for the RAC to be able to make a recommendation.
 Residents whose applications are tabled will receive a letter in the mail requesting the information needed to complete the review.
 The new information will be reviewed at the next RAC meeting.

 19. When are the Resident Architecture Committee (RAC) meetings?